-- 13.3.1 In paragraph 12.3, the term 'minor amendment' includes amendments to grammar, typography, notation, number and format and the provision of minor clarifications.
-The number of such amendments or clarifications shall not affect their nature as minor amendments. - 13.3.2 In paragraph 12.3, the term 'substantive amendment' refers to the need to correct, in an otherwise valid thesis, an error or a number of interconnected errors, in a central principle, technique or method.
+13.3.1 In paragraph 13.3, the term 'minor amendment' includes amendments to grammar, typography, notation, number and format and the provision of minor clarifications.
+The

+- number of such amendments or clarifications shall not affect their nature as minor amendments. - 13.3.2 In paragraph 13.3, the term 'substantive amendment' refers to the need to correct, in an otherwise valid thesis, an error or a number of interconnected errors, in a central principle, technique or method.
 Where the existence of an error in a central principle, technique or method, or the cumulative effect of such errors, brings the validity of the thesis into question, then the Examiners shall recommend either that the student should be re-examined or that the degree should not be awarded and there should not be an opportunity for re-examination. - 13.3.3 Where the Examiners are agreed that subject to minor or substantive amendments to the thesis the student shall be awarded the degree, they shall notify the student in writing of the nature of the required amendments.
 It is a matter for the Examiners to decide whether such amendments are approved by the whole examining team or whether the responsibility is delegated to one member of the examining team.

-- 13.3.4 Examiners may indicate informally their recommendation on the result of the examination to the student but they shall make it clear that the decision rests with the College Board of Examiners. - 13.4 Where the Examiners' recommendations are not unanimous, the College Board of Examiners may: - (a) accept a majority recommendation (provided that the majority recommendation includes at least one External Examiner); - (b) accept the recommendation of the External Examiner; or - (c) require the appointment of an additional External Examiner. - 13.4.1 Where an additional External Examiner is appointed under paragraph 11.4 (c) he or she shall prepare an independent preliminary report on the basis of the thesis and, if considered necessary, may conduct a further oral examination.
+Confirmation of approval of the amendments shall be communicated informally to the student by the agreed member of the examining team within two months of their submission.
+The final decision shall rest with the College Board of Examiners. - 13.3.4 Examiners may indicate informally their recommendation on the result of the examination to the student but they shall make it clear that the decision rests with the College Board of Examiners. - 13.4 Where the Examiners' recommendations are not unanimous, the College Board of Examiners may: - (a) accept a majority recommendation (provided that the majority recommendation includes at least one External Examiner); - (b) accept the recommendation of the External Examiner; or - (c) require the appointment of an additional External Examiner. - 13.4.1 Where an additional External Examiner is appointed under paragraph 13.4 (c) they shall prepare an independent preliminary report on the basis of the thesis and, if considered necessary, may conduct a further oral examination.
 That Examiner shall not be informed of the recommendations of the other Examiners.
-On receipt of the report from the additional Examiner the College Board of Examiners shall make its decision in accordance with paragraph 10.8. - 13.5 Where the College Board of Examiners decides that the degree not be awarded and that no re-examination be permitted, the Examiners shall prepare an agreed statement of the deficiencies of the thesis and the reason for their recommendation, which shall be forwarded to the student by the College Board of Examiners.
+On receipt of the report from the additional Examiner the College Board of Examiners shall make its decision in accordance with paragraph 11.8. - 13.5 Where the College Board of Examiners decides that the degree not be awarded and that no re-examination be permitted, the Examiners shall prepare an agreed statement of the deficiencies of the thesis and the reason for their recommendation, which shall be forwarded to the student by the College Board of Examiners.